paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 12. Reboot into SysNAND
 3. **Make sure your WiFi is on (it has not been disabled from the SysNAND home menu settings), you will not be able to toggle it in 2.1**
 2. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
-11. Open Decrypt9 **(This can sometimes take a few tries)**, then go to "EmuNAND File Options", then select the "Health & Safety Dump" option to dump Health & Safety to `hs.app` **(you can use Up and Down / Left and Right to change the name)**
+11. Open Decrypt9 **(This can sometimes take a few tries)**, then go to "EmuNAND Options", then select the "Health & Safety Dump" option to dump Health & Safety to `hs.app` **(you can use Up and Down / Left and Right to change the name)**
 12. Press Select to eject your SD card, then put it in your computer
 13. Extract Universal Inject Generater, then copy both `hs.app` from your SD card and `FBI.cia` from the FBI zip to the `input` folder
 14. Double click `go.bat`
 15. Copy `FBI_inject_with_banner.app` to the root of your SD card and reinsert your SD card into your 3DS
-16. Press B on Decrypt9, then go to "EmuNAND File Options" and select the "Health & Safety Inject" option
+16. Press B on Decrypt9, then go to "EmuNAND Options" and select the "Health & Safety Inject" option
 17. Press down once to select `FBI_inject_with_banner.app`, then press A to inject
 18. Go to the main menu, then press Start to reboot
 19. Get into the Homebrew Launcher on SysNAND through the entrypoint of your choice
 20. Open OTPHelper
 21. Go to "NAND Backup & Restore"
 19. Backup EmuNAND to `emuNAND_original.bin` **(you can use Up and Down / Left and Right to change the name)**
-19. Go to the SysNAND file options menu on the main menu
+19. Go to the SysNAND options menu on the main menu
 29. Backup SysNAND to `sysNAND_original.bin`
 7. Press Select on the main menu to eject your SD card
 8. Put your SD card in your computer, then copy over `sysNAND_original.bin` and `emuNAND_original.bin` to a safe folder on your computer, you will need them later **(Your backups should match one of the sizes on [this](http://wiki.gbatemp.net/wiki/3DS_Flashcart_FAQ#What_is_the_correct_size_of_the_NAND_dump.3F) page; if they do not, you should delete them and make new ones!)**